ArchiveTeam/wpull/README.rst

 * Written in Python
 * Modular
 * Asynchronous
-* Lua scripting support
+* Python & Lua scripting support

 **Currently in beta quality!
 Some features are not implemented yet and the API is not considered stable.**

 Install